CrystalScepter/dota-archive/README.md

 # Missing Maps

+The following table contains all maps currently missing in the archive, according to reliable sources.

+If you have any of the missing maps, send them through an issue file.

 | Version | Developer | Year |
 | -------- | -------- | -------- |
 | 4.0beta1 | Guinsoo | 2004 |